SanjaySunil/SanjaySunil/README.md

 </div>
 -->

 **Hey!** I'm a 14y/o student developer studying Computer Science and specializing in full-stack development.
 Some technologies I enjoy working with include React, Node and Firebase.
 I love creating software, solving problems, exploring new technologies and spending my free time contributing to the open-source community.

-You can contact me via Discord or Email if you have any queries!
+Contact me via Discord or Email if you have any queries!

 * 📚 I’m currently learning React.js!